Our microgrants program is currently on hiatus, as our board works to reimagine the program. Thanks for your patience and support!

 How can I donate or volunteer my organization to ACT AS an independent review board?

-If you would like to independently sponsor one month ($300) or have your group considered as one of our independent review boards that selects monthly micro-grant recipients, please contact us here.
+If you would like to independently sponsor one month ($300) or have your group become one of our independent review boards that selects monthly micro-grant recipients, please contact us here.

 Who is organizing this, and why?